Brassica rapa var rapifera

 - Maturity: Approx. 25-45 days depending on type of maturity

-- Planting season: Late summer/fall
+- Planting season: Early spring/late summer/early fall

 Buy seed packets